kyma-project/btp-manager/docs/e2e_tests.md

 > The image tag has form 0.0.0-PR-<PR number> due to component description requirements imposed by used tooling.

 Test are executed by Github Actions workflow (`e2e-test-k3s.yaml`).
 The k3s cluster is created, sources are checked out.
-Worflow waits till OCI module image is available for fetching.
+The workflow waits till the OCI module image is available for fetching.
 The OCI module image is fetched from registry by `./testing/run_e2e_module_tests.sh` script.
 This scripts creates required prerequisites, installs helm chart and uninstalls it.

 ### Run E2E tests locally